junxit/us-congress-bills-110/bill.md

 >     - **(B)** develop career ladder program curricula to increase the number of associate’s, bachelor’s, and graduate degrees earned by Head Start agency staff who have the linguistic skills and expertise to teach in programs serving a large number of limited English proficient children and parents of children served by such an agency; and
 >     - **(C)** other activities to upgrade the skills and qualifications of noncertified educational personnel to meet the professional standards in section 648A(a)(1), including certification and licensure as bilingual education teachers and other educational personnel who serve limited English proficient children.
 >   - **(3)** *Requirement* Individuals who receive assistance under paragraphs (1) and (2) shall subsequently teach in a Head Start center for a period of time equivalent to the period for which they received assistance or repay the amount of funds.
+> - **(s)** *Historically black colleges and universities head start partnerships* In order to promote quality services and instruction to children with diverse backgrounds, the Secretary shall work in collaboration with Historically Black Colleges and Universities to—
+>   - **(1)** implement education programs that include education to increase the number of associate, baccalaureate, and advanced degrees in early childhood education and related fields that are earned by Head Start agency staff members, and parents of children served by such an agency; and
+>   - **(2)** carry out other activities to upgrade the skills and qualifications of noncertified educational personnel to meet the professional standards in section 648A(a).

 ## § 18.
 Staff qualifications and development